-The electric motor must be wired to provide rotation in the counter-clockwise direction when facing the PUMP end.
-(Clockwise rotation when facing the fan end of the electric motor.)
+The electric motor must be wired to provide rotation in the correct direction.
 Note the "ROTATION" arrow that is fastened to the top of the oil reservoir.
 This indicates the direction of rotation.
 Continued rotation in the wrong direction could damage the pump.

-IV.Flow
+IV.
+Flow